Polymershot/Visualizing-California-Environmental-Data/README.md

 5. After doing so, the project should load and you should be met with a message at the consolse that says something like Project .... loading.
 6. Type renv::init() in the console to initiate the library loading process and respond to the prompt(s).
-   -renv is a library that takes care of separating global environment packages from the packages used by a project.
+   - renv is a library that takes care of separating global environment packages from the packages used by a project.

 8. Type renv::status() in the console to check that the packages needed for the project are all set.
 9. You are now ready to play around with the project!